kmejia8/6-Bit-VHDL-Calculator/README.md

+## The following project is a work in progress!

 # 6-Bit-VHDL-Calculator
 The code creates a VHDL-based calculator that performs addition and subtraction on two 5-bit operands, supporting both signed and unsigned arithmetic.
 The result is displayed on a seven-segment display in decimal format.